 Jim Sneed, class of 1983, became the first vice-president, Donna Thomas, became the first secretary and Ray Neck became the first treasurer for the fledgling club.

 The first LSU Alumni San Diego Crawfish Boil was held in San Diego, at Hospitality Point in Mission Bay Park.
 Guest attendance was just over 200 guests, most of whom were curious San Diegans, who fell in love with “mudbugs” – as they learned how to “pinch the tails and suck the heads”.
 They were fast learners and word spread.

 By 1998, more than 2,000 guests attended the Crawfish Boil.
 In 2012, the group attained a Guinness World Record for the "largest crayfish (sic) party at a single venue."
 The official total for that event was 3399 participants.
 In 2013, we held our 25th Annual Crawfish Boil, chaired by founder Pete Terrebonne, with over 4000 people and 20,000 pounds of crawfish.

-In 2020, we will celebrate our 32nd anniversary, with the biggest Crawfish Boil in the World back at the Chargers Old Practice Field in Mission Valley on Sunday, May 24, 2020.
+In 2023, we will celebrate our 34th anniversary, with the biggest Crawfish Boil in the World back at Waterfront Park on Saturday, May 20, 2023.